utlib/discover-archives/policy/basic-requirements-for-authority-records.md

 Record the standardized form of the name for the entity in the authority record.

+{: .highlight-title }
+> Note
+>
-Do not record dates of existence in brackets in this field {: .label .label-yellow }
+> Do not record dates of existence in brackets in this field

 ### Description area